| Family MattersThis interview, done for Third Way on the

 reason is the Judaeo-Christian religion, which for so long

+has formed a backbone of Western science.
 In large part, that prejudice comes from Aristotle, doesnt

 it?
 He made an absolute distinction between rational Man and